-A. Building
+Building

 - 1. Foundation inspection.
-To be made after trenches are excavated, any required reinforcing steel is in place, forms erected and shall at a minimum include the following building components:

-- Stem-wall

-- Monolithic slab-on-grade

-- Piling/pile caps

-- Footers/grade beams

-- 1.1 Slab Inspection.
-Concrete slab and under-floor inspections shall be made after inslab or under-floor reinforcing steel and building service equipment, conduit, piping accessories and other ancillary equipment items are in place, but before any concrete is placed or floor sheathing installed, including the subfloor.

-A foundation/Form board survey prepared and certified by a registered surveyor may be required, prior to approval of the slab inspection.
+To be made after trenches are excavated, any required reinforcing steel is in place, forms erected and shall at a minimum include the following building components: - ·Stem-wall - ·Monolithic slab-on-grade - ·Piling/pile caps - ·Footers/grade beams - 1.1.
+Slab Inspection: Concrete slab and under-floor inspections shall be made after inslab or under-floor reinforcing steel and building service equipment, conduit, piping accessories and other ancillary equipment items are in place, but before any concrete is placed or floor sheathing installed, including the subfloor. - 1.2.A foundation/Form board survey prepared and certified by a registered surveyor may be required, prior to approval of the slab inspection.
 The survey shall certify placement of the building on the site, illustrate all surrounding setback dimensions and shall be available at the job site for review by the building inspector.
-In lieu of providing a survey, the contractor may elect to uncover all property line markers and string-up all property lines in preparation for inspection.

-1.2 In flood hazard areas, upon placement of the lowest floor, including basement, and prior to further vertical construction, the elevation certification, as required in Section 1612.5 of this code, shall be submitted to the building official.
+For smaller projects at the discretion of the building official, In lieu of providing a survey, the contractor may elect to uncover all property line markers and string-up all property lines in preparation for inspection. - 1.3.
+In flood hazard areas, upon placement of the lowest floor, including basement, and prior to further vertical construction, the elevation certification, as required in Section 1612.5 of this code, shall be submitted to the building official and approved.